A positive Caesarean birth: Vera and William’s birth story

 Tell us about your family…

-We are Vera and William, both freelancers working in the arts and education.
-We have a 6 year old dog Luna (bichon frise) and now a little girl Zoya.
+We are Vera and William – both freelancers working in the arts and education.
+We have a 6 year old dog called Luna and now a little girl, Zoya.
 We took the Happy Parents Happy Baby antenatal classes in Brockley.

 How was your pregnancy?

-My pregnancy went well and William was really involved in every stage.
-I think he found all the birth classes really helpful.
-It was also great to learn about how to look after the newborn together.
-I’ve had babies (siblings) in my life but for William it was his first time!
+My pregnancy went well – William was really involved in every stage.
+He found the classes really helpful.
+It was also great to learn about how to look after a newborn together.
+I’ve had babies (siblings) in my life however for William it was his first time!
 I found it important to learn these things together as it creates the right balance in parenting, not too mother-focused.

 How was your birth?

-I really wanted a vaginal birth but ended up with a C-section.
-It was useful to learn from the HPHB course what to expect even through I thought it wouldn’t be my experience.
-Zoya was born in Lewisham Hospital and we had the most reassuring and confident midwife Cat who stayed with me for the whole time.
+I really wanted a vaginal birth but Zoya was born via C-section.
+It was useful to learn from the HPHB course what to expect.
+Zoya was born in Lewisham Hospital and we had the most reassuring and confident midwife Cat, who stayed with me for the whole time.

 Although it wasn’t an easy ride, I’m left with a good impression of Zoya’s birth.